-No student may have a mobile phone or technological device (including a programmable watch such as an Apple watch) with them during an in-class assessment task or major examination (see 3.10 above).
+No student may have a mobile phone or technological device (including a programmable watch such as an Apple watch) with them during an in-class assessment task or major examination.
 In this case, students must follow teacher instructions as to what they are required to do with their mobile phones and technological devices.